 No matter which way you're coming from, you'll need a car to get to the base of Mount Charleston and a quick hike to get to Charleston Peak.

-If you're traveling to Mount Charleston from Las Vegas, head north on US-95, and if you're traveling south to Las Vegas, take US-95 South until you come to NV-157 Crossing, where you'll take the exit and travel around 18 to 20 miles up the mountain (to the west) before arriving first at the Resort on Mount Charleston then the vacation homes of "Rainbow" and "Old Town" villages.
+If you're traveling to Mount Charleston from Las Vegas, head north on US-95, and if you're traveling south to Las Vegas, take US-95 South until you come to NV-157 Crossing, where you'll take the exit and travel around 18 to 20 miles up the mountain (to the west) before arriving first at the Resort on Mount Charleston than the vacation homes of "Rainbow" and "Old Town" villages.

 Once you get to a bend in the highway where Echo Road leads off straight ahead, you'll want to take Echo road to get to the North Loop / Canyon Trail trailhead or veer off along NV-157 to arrive at the South Loop trailhead for hiking the mountain itself.